Bringing your dog home after ACL surgery can be a daunting experience!

-Please supervise at all times and only allow stair climbing when necessary.
+Please supervise your dog at all times and only allow stair climbing when necessary.

 Physical Therapy After ACL Surgery Improves Range of Motion

-You can find additional information and a schedule for physical therapy at home here.
+You can find additional information and a home physical therapy schedule here.

-In the first week, you will be performing only massage, ice packs, and a light range of motion.
+In the first week, you will only perform massage, ice packs, and a light range of motion.

 Gradually increase the intensity as your dog allows.

 Laser Therapy After ACL Surgery Speeds Healing and Reduces Inflammation at the Surgery Site

 A laser therapy program can help speed healing and reduce inflammation at the surgery site.

 You can read more about laser therapy here.

 The recommended schedule of laser therapy is two visits per week for three weeks, a total of six sessions.

 Please contact our office if you would like laser therapy for your dog!

 How to Speed Healing and Make Your Pet More Comfortable After ACL Surgery

-You can actually speed healing, make your pet more comfortable, and improve the surgery's final outcome by performing a few simple tasks during your dog's recovery period.
+You can speed healing, make your dog more comfortable, and improve the surgery’s outcome by performing simple tasks during recovery.

-This simple post-surgery protocol will provide your dog with the best possible outcome and make him more comfortable in the weeks following surgery.
+Our simple post-surgery protocol will give your dog the best possible outcome and make him more comfortable in the weeks following surgery.

-Leash walks should be short in length and controlled.
+Leash walks should be controlled and short in length.

-Walk at a slow pace and encourage the placement of the affected limb on the ground.
+Walk at a slow pace and encourage the placement of the affected leg on the ground.

 Doing so encourages weight-bearing and strengthens the leg.

 Only leash-walk for five minutes two to three times daily during the first week.